Christian J Howells

 Practice Overview

-Christian J Howells is a public and constitutional law specialist.
-He has been appointed to the Welsh Government’s Counsel Panel A and the Attorney General’s Regional Counsel Panel A. He is consistently recognised in both the Legal 500 and Chambers and Partners as a leading junior in administrative law, inquests and inquiries.
+He is consistently recognised in both the Legal 500 and Chambers and Partners as a leading junior in administrative law, inquests and inquiries.
 He has extensive experience in the higher courts, including the Administrative Court, Court of Appeal and Supreme Court.
 He is instructed on behalf of individuals, governments and local authorities.
-His current and recent cases include:

 Notable and Reported cases